jjoycehu/poli-179/README.md

 At the 0.01 significance level, there is a sigificant negative relationship between a news site's media bias score and the language it uses in articles about Pro-Palestine student protests.

 ## Discussion
+ After looking throuhg the results, we see that they support our hypothesis however a weaker statstical significance than anticipated.
+We believe this may be due to two reasons: a lack of right leaning sources that reported on the protests or did not pick up and that left leaning sources using more negative language than anticpated.
+We believe this may be due media outlet's different strategies in pushing their own bias.